exposit/pythia-oracle/README.md

 Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
 You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').

 There are multiple config files.
 The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games.
 Alternately, you can edit the config.txt file in each save game folder, but please back it up first!

-If the font is too small, open up config file and change the number after 'basefontsize' to the size you'd prefer; this may make some of your buttons or labels crowded if you go too big but you can always change it back!
-Note, this changes it for every new game; if you already have a game created you'll need to change the basefontsize in 'saves/\<game name\>/config.txt' as well (as always, back it up first).

 To shut down, click the x in the upper left of the main window or just close the terminal.
 You'll find your save games in the pythia folder under 'saves'.
 Content is saved pretty frequently but be sure to hit the 'save' button before closing down to be sure.
 Backups are in the "backups" folder.